 Aside from my training and experience, I attribute my success to a holistic approach.
 I help my patients recognize their strengths and offer them ways to use those strengths to improve areas of weakness.
 I focus on creating functional goals and refer to other experts that can help enhance outcomes, such as occupational/physical therapy, and nutritionists.
 I also take other behavioral aspects, such as sleep and mindfulness, into account when creating a treatment plan.
 Understanding a patient's family's/caregiver's worldview, past experiences and expectations, helps me design a treatment plan that will best enable each patient to meet their speech and language goals.

-This book is written for SLPs to provide a solid home-program from day 1 of treatment, and to provide parents, grandparents and caregivers of children with delayed expressive language to understand how their SLP is targeting goals.
+This book is written for SLPs to provide a solid home-program from day 1 of treatment.
+It helps parents, grandparents, and caregivers of children with delayed expressive language skills understand how their SLP is targeting goals.
 It provides easy to follow directions for reinforcing therapy at home, and producing the same results in the home environment as they may see in the therapeutic environment with the SLP for a child's first functional words.
 (Click book titles for book previews.)

 In addition to English, I speak Fluent Urdu, Hindi and Intermediate Spanish.